-Europe's leading listed property companies.
+EPRA - The European Public Real Estate Association (EPRA) is a non-profit organization made up of Europe's leading listed property companies.
 One of its aims is to standardize reporting practices across the industry.
-Cegereal is an active member of the association and has sponsored the annual EPRA conference for the last three years.
+Cegereal is an active member of the association and has sponsored the annual EPRA conference for the last four years.
 Its financial and CSR reports have been prepared in accordance with EPRA's Best Practices Recommendations (BPR).

-FONDATION PALLADIO Fondation Palladio was created in 2008 under the auspices of Fondation de France, by real estate industry players who wanted to incorporate into their business
+Fondation Palladio was created in 2008 under the auspices of Fondation de France, and aims to more effectively incorporate economic, technological and environmental developments affecting urban construction into business strategy.